Podman and Docker Rootless in DDEV

 This removes all existing containers, images, and volumes (similar to docker system prune -a).

-Docker Rootless offers rootless security with full Docker compatibility.
+Docker Rootless on Linux offers rootless security with full Docker compatibility.

 -